HF 5423

 Pain

-It is common for a child to have headache pain.
+It is common for a child to have a headache.
 Treat with pain medicine as directed.

 Incision Care

 Keep the incision behind the ear dry for two days.
 After two days, clean the incision by rinsing and gently patting the skin.
-Avoid scrubbing.
+Avoid scrubbing for 2 weeks after surgery, or as instructed by your child’s surgeon.

 Check the incision for any signs of infection: